 - Making your travel time count – busy schedule?
 Make the most of getting to your lectures by walking or cycling instead of taking the bus.

 - Joining a team – you'll be expected at training or at matches and it's a great way to meet new like-minded people, or you can take part in the Engage programme and just play for fun!

 With excellent indoor and outdoor facilities, amazing choice and state of the art equipment available at each campus, getting involved and meeting new friends has never been easier!

 Make the most out of three fully-equipped fitness suites, a 25m swimming pool, over 100 group exercise classes, squash courts and indoor sports halls.

 No matter what your level of fitness, our classes offer something for everyone.
 From zumba, box fit and the popular Les Mills Body Pump/Balance and Attack classes, to pilates, yoga and aqua fit.

 You won't need any special kit or equipment to take part, just comfortable clothes and a pair of sports shoes.
 Members can book online up to three days in advance.

 We have over 70 different sports clubs at The University of Nottingham, offering a huge variety of opportunities whether you are playing for fun or want to compete at the highest level.
-From netball to rugby, and even skydiving to caving – there is something for everybody!
+From netball to rugby to caving – there is something for everybody!